dryajov/alicatejs/README.md

 ```
 The snippet above demonstrates the core concepts of alicate in action.

-An application that will attach it self to the `#myapp` selector, is constructed, using `/helloworld` path as its index page/location.
-Once we have an application, we can start `mount`ing our views on a desired path, this will allow alicatejs to render the view when the browser navigates to that path.
+An application that will attach it self to the `#myapp` selector, is constructed using `my-view` id as its `index` view.
+Once we have an application, we can start `add`ing our views to the app, this will allow alicatejs to render it when the desired view is set active by calling the `start` method.
 Next a `Label` component is added as a child of the `View`.
 The `Label` will render the contents of its `text` property to the associated html element.

 ### DI integration